Funding for the MVHS Instrumental Music Program

 Parent contributions fund the IMPA.
-As a 501(c)3 nonprofit, contributions to the IMPA are tax deductible to the extent allowed by law, and may be eligible for Corporate Matching Gifts.
+Contributions to the IMPA, a 501(c)3 nonprofit, are tax deductible to the extent allowed by law and may be eligible for Corporate Matching Gifts.

-Each fall, we ask parents to contribute to the IMPA during the Direct Appeal campaign.
+Each fall, the association asks parents to contribute during the Direct Appeal campaign.

-IMPA also runs several fundraiser events (including Jazz Festival, Swing Dance, and Spaghetti and Strings).
+The IMPA also runs several fundraiser events (which have included Jazz Festival, Swing Dance, and Spaghetti and Strings).